milthorpe/chapel-gpu/doc/rst/api/gpuapi.rst

 .. class:: GPUUnifiedArray

-   .. method:: proc init(type eltType, size: c_size_t)
+   .. method:: proc init(type eltType, dom: domain)

       Allocates a one-dimensional array in GPU unified memory.
 The allocation size is automatically computed by this module -i.e., ``(size: c_size_t) * c_sizeof(eltType)``.
       Note that the allocated memory is automatically reclaimed when the object is deleted.
+      There is no support for unified pitched memory.

       :arg eltType: The Chapel type required for the elements of the array
-      :arg size: The number of elements in the array
+      :arg dom: The domain over which to elements of the array are defined

       .. code-block:: chapel
          :emphasize-lines: 6,21